Scroll Top

 How to Prove Wrongful Termination

 how to prove wrongful termination There is no simple answer to the question, “how to prove wrongful termination?”
 This is because there generally is no legal claim solely for “wrongful termination.”
 Rather, wrongful termination claims must be based on an underlying legal violation.
 Common bases for wrongful termination include: Breach of contract Discrimination Retaliation Violation of public policy If the termination does not fall into one of these categories, or is otherwise not unlawful, it is unlikely that the employee will have a wrongful termination claim.
 Common examples of termination that may seem wrong, but are often not legally actionable, are termination because of a personality conflict with a supervisor and termination of an at-will employee for a false accusation.
-How to Prove Wrongful Termination in Breach of Contract CAN I SUE FOR WRONGFUL TERMINATION?
-Complete our free online case evaluation and we’ll let you know whether you may have
+How to Prove Wrongful Termination in Breach of Contract To have a claim for wrongful termination in breach of contract, the employer must have breached a term of your employment

 Read More »